Just Sweats Chronology

 Hawkins wins early release from Donovan State Prison in San Diego in part because he participated in Convicts Reaching Out to People, or CROP, a program to help teens stay out of trouble.

 A Columbus Dispatch story reveals Hawkins lives with his mother in a San Diego recreational vehicle park and continues to work with troubled young people.

-In an interview with Columbus TV station WBNS-10, Hawkins says he was an arrogant youth.
+In a Columbus TV station WBNS-10 interview, Hawkins says he was an arrogant youth.
 He admits to participating in the insurance fraud scheme but again insists no one was supposed to die.

 Hawkins tears up on camera and says he’s glad to have a second chance.

 Hanson remains in prison at Men’s Colony in San Luis Obispo, California.